2bam/fotodumper/README.md

 * Download and install node.js (https://nodejs.org/).
 * Download the ZIP (top-right in https://github.com/2bam/fotodumper) and unzip it.
 * _(In Windows)_ Right click holding shift inside the unzipped folder and click "Open command window here"
-* Run this command: `node fotodump.js <fotolog-username>` fotolog-username is the name you get from the link (http://www.fotolog.com/fotolog-username)
+* Run this command: `node fotodump.js fotolog_username`
+fotolog_username is the name you get from the link (http://www.fotolog.com/fotolog-username)

 **(Remember template and node_modules folders, ARE NEEDED)**